santaclarauniversity/santaclarauniversity.github.io/src/docs/01-what's-new.md

   - https://github.com/santaclarauniversity/scu-web-assets/issues/78
 - **Highlight (formerly Ribbons)**
   - Refactored ribbon code to work correctly across all browsers; renamed to Highlight.
 See [Wrapping Highlighted Text.](https://codepen.io/hotmeteor/pen/ibvJs)
+- **Windowpane**
+  - A new UI interaction has been added to Windowpanes.
+Using the `.has-overlay` class, an overlay will appear when hovering over a windowpane.
+This was often requested as a way to add more information about an item without going to a page.
+The overlay must have a call-to-action.
+This call to action will show on mobile devices where `:hover` states are not shown.
+The `list-group` option, though still supported, is not shown in the demo.
+These items would often overflow the Windowpane container.

 ### Templates and Documentation
 - **Typography**